Fecal fat

 There are many ways to collect the samples.

-- For adults and children, you can catch the stool on plastic wrap that is loosely placed over the toilet bowl and held in place by the toilet seat.
+- For adults and children, you can catch the stool on plastic wrap loosely placed over the toilet bowl and held in place by the toilet seat.
 Then put the sample in a clean container.
 One test kit supplies a special toilet tissue that you use to collect the sample, then put the sample in a clean container.

 - For infants and children wearing diapers, you can line the diaper with plastic wrap.
 If the plastic wrap is placed properly, you can prevent mixing of urine and stool.
 This will provide a better sample.